soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 Why did I tell you that?

 Because the games industry is full of insanely driven people like me.
 I think this is what it takes to succeed as an outsider, to break into the industry.
-A shit ton of hard work, tons of experience in your craft, proactivity, and strategic positioning.
+A shit ton of hard work, tons of experience and mastery in your craft, proactivity and the ability to figure stuff out, and strategic positioning.

 I am not special--everyone in games has a story that is entirely different from mine but is similarly full of drive and forward motion.
 I think what makes us alike is that we: